bradmeyn/bradmeyn/README.md

 ## Summary

-Hi, my name is Brad and I'm a software developer from Newcastle, Australia.
+A software developer from Newcastle, Australia.

 On this repository, you will find all my code from personal projects, tutorials & university assignments.

 Featured projects can be found on my personal site: https://www.bradmeyn.com

 ## Qualifications
-- Master of Computer Science (Software Engineering)
+- Master of Computer Science
-- Double Bachelors of Business & Commerce "with distinction".
-Triple major in finance, accounting & management.
+- Double Bachelor of Business & Commerce
 - Advanced Diploma of Financial Services

 ### Frontend